 Analyzed ~3,500 firms worldwide (Link)

 He stated that the intention of founding the conference was to create an AI-awareness and ecosystem in Europe to be able to compete with the US and China and, hopefully, winning the AI race.
-It is worth to be mentioned that London currently is the city with the most AI-companies in Europe.
+It is worth to be mentioned that London is the city with the most AI-companies in Europe currently.

-There were three stages at the conference: AI Future Stage, with an impressive lineup of popular people, such as the engineer Kevin Warwick, who is known for putting implants into his body and doing research with it, Ben Goertzel, who amongst other things is the creator of the first-robotic citizen Sophia, and the sci-fi author Daniel Jeffries.
+The conference had three stages: The AI Future Stage, the Applied AI Stage, and the Startup & Research Stage.
+The AI Future Stage had an impressive lineup of popular people, such as the engineer Kevin Warwick, who is known for putting implants into his body and doing research with it, Ben Goertzel, who amongst other things is the creator of the first-robotic citizen Sophia, and the sci-fi author Daniel Jeffries.

 I am more worried about ANI controlled by a dumb human